xie-qianyue/latest-celery-flower-docker/README.md

-# celery-flower-docker
+# latest-celery-flower-docker

+> :exclamation: This repository is a fork of an unmaintained [https://github.com/totem/celery-flower-docker](celery-flower-docker) repository, updated with the newest version of the Celery Flower monitoring application.

-Docker container for monitoring celery
+Docker container containing the Celery Flower monitoring application.

 ## Running with docker